-- right-of-way (not public) width where suitable alternative provisions are made for pedestrian walkways and utilities - design speed where it is unlikely the road will be needed for use by the general public - standard section thickness minimums and pavement type where suitable and perpetual maintenance provisions are made - maximum/minim block lengths; and - maximum grade
+- right-of-way (not public) width where suitable alternative provisions are made for pedestrian walkways and utilities - design speed where it is unlikely the road will be needed for use by the general public - standard section thickness minimums and pavement type where suitable and perpetual maintenance provisions are made - · maximum/minim block lengths; and - maximum grade

 All private streets will be constructed within a 50' private access easement and tract, with all standard public improvement/utility and drainage easement allotments that correspond with approved County public roadway cross sections.
 All cross sections accommodate required utility, stormwater, and pedestrian facilities.
-The reduced travel lane widths include private pedestrian walkways (sidewalks) and wet and dry utilities within the proposed cross sections.
+The reduced travel lane widths include private pedestrian walkways (sidewalks) and wet and dry utilities within the proposed cross sections the names on the ALL roadways to match what is shown on